 - Recording 4 – And the final recording would be a monologue on an academic subject.

-Check out the preparation tips on Listening Section
+Check out the preparation tips for IELTS Listening Section

 About the test